sanmue/archinstall_autoBash/README.md

 - Post-install (after reboot):
   - [snapper-rollback (AUR)](https://aur.archlinux.org/packages/snapper-rollback) for simple rollback to a desired snapshot (default: true (install), optional, set/change via config)
     - only in combination with btrfs filesystem and snapper
+- bootable live system on ESP (e.g. for system rescue)
-  - Archiso on ESP (rescue system) (default: true (makes the config), optional, set/change via config)
+    - [Archiso on ESP](https://wiki.archlinux.org/title/Systemd-boot#Archiso_on_ESP) (rescue system) and [Grml on ESP](https://wiki.archlinux.org/title/Systemd-boot#Grml_on_ESP) currently supported (default, optional, set/change via config)
     - only if bootloader is systemd-boot
-    - requires manual download of archlinux install iso to 'Downloads' folder
+    - requires manual download of installation iso to 'Downloads' folder
+    - if the script can not find the installation iso in the 'Downloads' folder, this step will be skipped

 ## Limitations
 - no seperate 'home' partition